-To help you choose the most relevant keywords for your app, we have added a relevancy score to each keyword on AppTweak!
-Read this blog to learn more about this new KPI!
+To help you choose the most relevant keywords for your app, we have added a relevancy score for each keyword on AppTweak, which is available in 66 countries and 20 languages!
+Read this blog to learn more about this new KPI.

 Use these 3 indicators to pick the best app keywords

 When choosing the best keywords for your App Store Optimization work, we always recommend developers consider the following elements:

 Keyword volume is an obvious KPI to keep in mind.
 The whole purpose of ASO is to increase your app’s visibility and have your app rank for the keywords that users search for on the app stores.
 It’s great to have your app rank for different keywords, but you want to make sure these keywords actually drive traffic to your app: If no one searches for a term in the first place, ranking in the 1st position isn’t going to drive a lot of visibility to your app.

 We recommend aiming for keywords with a search volume above 10.
 Neither Apple nor Google disclose the real number of times users search for given keywords, but to help you get an idea of the traffic a single keyword drives, AppTweak computes the All Installs KPI.
 This metric estimates the total number of app installs for a specific search term, summed across all the apps ranking for that search term, over the last 30 days.

 Comparing the volume and install traffic of different keywords on the US App Store.